The Short Version

 Our presence on MySpace got the attention of its executives, who hired us to create their first original web series for MySpace.TV called Roommates.
 The show aired for two seasons and had its own product placement deal with Ford.
 The success of “Roommates” led to funding for Iron Sink for a whole slate of new shows.

 In 2008, with our company fully funded, we launched a number of new series on YouTube.
-We started the DownstairsGuys and Upstairsgirls which were interactive daily vlogs.
-We did another web series called ModelBall, where a degenerate gambler bet he could win a beer league softball championship with a team of models.
+We started the DownstairsGuys and UpstairsGirls which were interactive daily vlogs.
+We did another web series called ModelBall, in which a degenerate gambler bet he could win a beer league softball championship with a team of models.
 Another show was a video blog with William Shatner called The Shatner Project which won a Streamy Award in 2009.

 In the fall of 2008, I was about to turn 30.
 I wanted to do something big for my 30th birthday so I took Nicole out for a weekend away and I proposed.
 After a five-year courtship, we were finally getting married.